WHEN TO KEEP A CHILD HOME WITH ILLNESS

 - Severe headache, especially if accompanied by a fever.

 - Any condition that may be serious or contagious to others.

 If you send your child to school even though you suspect there is significant illness as described above, please send him/her with phone numbers where you can be reached that day, should your child become more ill during the day, and require early dismissal.Finally, if your child is running a fever, it is best to keep him/her at home until he/she is fever free for 24 hours.
-If there is a pattern of your childs asking to stay home from school, especially if he/she is falling behind or appears anxious at the thought of attending school, or if there does not appear to be any obvious medical symptoms despite his/her complaints of such, it may be a good idea to contact the school nurse or his/her health care provider to discuss your concerns.
-Remember, whenever your child will be absent from school, please call the Attendance Voice Mail for the appropiate building first thing in the morning and leave a message to report your childs absence.
+If there is a pattern of your child asking to stay home from school, especially if he/she is falling behind or appears anxious at the thought of attending school, or if there does not appear to be any obvious medical symptoms despite his/her complaints of such, it may be a good idea to contact the school nurse or his/her health care provider to discuss your concerns.
+Remember, whenever your child will be absent from school, please call the Attendance Voice Mail for the appropriate building first thing in the morning and leave a message to report your child's absence.